 - Larry Hagman in Oliver Stone's Nixon, playing a Texas billionaire.

-- Since the new resurgence of superhero films began, comic book legend Stan Lee has had a cameo in most of the film series of Marvel characters he helped to create, from Spiderman to X-Men.
+- Since the new resurgence of superhero films began, comic book legend Stan Lee has had a cameo in most of the film series of Marvel characters he helped to create, from Spider-Man to the X-Men.

-- Usually he's just being heroic, but he got to play a character he created, Willie Lumpkin, in the first Fantastic Four movie.
+- Usually he's just being heroic, but he got to play a character he created, Willie Lumpkin, in the Fox Fantastic Four movie.

 - In Kenneth Branagh's film Henry V, the actor Michael Williams, Judi Dench's husband, was cast as the character Michael Williams after she signed on to the film.